With Treatment

 Services provided:

-Kayenta Outpatient Treatment Center Division Of Behavioral And Mh Services is an inpatient rehabilitation facility in Kayenta, Arizona that is located in the 86033 zip code.
-It includes regular outpatient treatment and outpatient services.
-Kayenta Outpatient Treatment Center Division Of Behavioral And Mh Services provides treatment to women and men.
+Kayenta Outpatient Treatment Center Division Of Behavioral And Mh Services is a residential treatment facility in Kayenta, Arizona that is situated in the 86033 zip code.
+It provides outpatient rehabilitation and regular outpatient treatment.
+Kayenta Outpatient Treatment Center Division Of Behavioral And Mh Services offers treatment to men and women.

 Address: Highway 160 Mile Post 394.3, Kayenta IHS Facility, Kayenta, AZ 86033 in Navajo County